-Research shows that employees working at companies like Netflix or Google are on average 40% more productive.
-This is in big part due to eliminating organisational drag like internal processes or policies.
-Including the one about expense reports.
+Research shows that employees working at companies like Netflix or Google can be up to 40% more productive than average workers.
+This is due in large part to eliminating organisational drag, like internal processes or policies… and that includes how they handle expenses.

-Slide number 76 of the now-legendary-and-HR-redefining presentation “Netflix Culture: Freedom & Responsibility“ explains the tech and entertainment giant’s expense policy in only 5 words:
+Slide number 76 of the now-legendary-and-HR-redefining presentation “Netflix Culture: Freedom & Responsibility” explains the tech and entertainment giant’s expense policy in just five words:

 “Act in Netflix’s Best Interest”.

-Since the release in 2009, Netflix has been able to foster a radical, high-achieving culture by increasing employee freedom and trust.
-CEO Reed Hastings and former Chief Talent Officer Patty McCord claim the outcome of their, by many controversial, approach has increased talent density and employee productivity to new heights.
+Since the release of the presentation in 2009, Netflix has been able to foster a radical, high-achieving culture by increasing employee freedom and trust.
+CEO Reed Hastings and former Chief Talent Officer Patty McCord claim the outcome of their approach – initially seen by many as controversial – has increased talent density and pushed employee productivity to new heights.

 The numbers follow.
-Less than a decade later, the company grew from 12 to over 125 million monthly subscribers worldwide.
-Today Netflix is one of the fastest growing and most innovative companies in the world that employs more than 5000 people.
+Less than a decade later, the company has grown from 12m to more than 125 million monthly subscribers worldwide.
+Today Netflix is one of the fastest growing and most innovative companies in the world, employing more than 5000 people….

 The Netflix Way: “Treat People Like Adults”

 As Hastings puts it, these processes emerge as an urge to stop the overwhelming chaos.
-“Time to grow up” becomes the professional management’s mantra to justify the need for them.
-As a result, policies pop up in different business areas, including the one about how much money employees are allowed to spend on what, and how can they actually do it.
+“Time to grow up” becomes a management mantra as they try to justify the new rules and regulations.
+As a result, policies pop up in different areas, including the one about how much money employees are allowed to spend on business expenses.

-Research published in Harvard Business Review shows that on average company loses more than 25% of its productive power to so-called “organisational drag”.
+Research published in the Harvard Business Review shows that on average, a company loses more than 25% of its productive power to so-called “organisational drag”.

-Research published in Harvard Business Review shows that on average company loses more than 25% of its productive power to so-called “organisational drag”.
-These are bureaucratic processes that waste time and prevent people from getting things done, one of the most common one being expense reporting.
-This is especially not popular with millennials, who don’t want to be micromanaged and find that autonomy is the most valuable company perk, even more important than the size of their paycheck.
+Research published in the Harvard Business Review shows that on average, a company loses more than 25% of its productive power to so-called “organisational drag”.
+These are bureaucratic processes that waste time and prevent people from getting things done, one of the most common ones being expense reporting.
+This is especially unpopular with millennials, who don’t want to be micromanaged and find that autonomy is the most valuable company perk, sometimes even more important than the size of their salary.

 Netflix is not alone in realising this.
-Especially companies in the technology sector from smaller startups or huge corporations like Google often trust that people who they hire will end up doing the right thing, so policies are not just a drag but quickly become obsolete.
-And according to research from the leading consulting firm Bain & Company, employees in companies like Netflix and Google are on average 40% more productive as a side result.
+Companies in the technology sector, whether smaller startups or huge corporations like Google, often trust that the people who they hire will end up doing the right thing, so policies are not just a drag but quickly become obsolete.
+And according to research from the leading consulting firm Bain & Company, employees in companies like Netflix and Google are on average 40% more productive as a result.

 “If they can do it, so can we?”

-You might be asking at this point, how does a “no limits” expense policy actually look in practice.
+What does a “no limits” expense policy actually look like?

 “We assume you are not here to rip off the company, and we’re not going to put in place processes that consume human capital, waste time, and zap energy.”